thiagomini/cache/README.md

 ## Running the tests

 Simply execute `npm run test` to run all tests.
+Notice that we're using Node's native test runner, so you don't need to install any additional dependencies.
+Moreover, I recommend you to use node's `assert` module to perform verifications in your tests (as we don't have the `expect` api from jest).